-ISRO Releases Graph Of Temperature Variation On Lunar Surface Measured By Chandrayaan-3's Payload
+ISRO releases graph of temperature variation on lunar surface measured by Chandrayaan-3's payload

-Bengaluru, Aug 27: ISRO on August 27 released a graph of the temperature variation on lunar surface with increase in depth measured by the ChaSTE payload onboard Chandrayaan-3’s Vikram lander module.
+ISRO on Sunday released a graph of the temperature variation on lunar surface with increase in depth measured by the ChaSTE payload onboard Chandrayaan-3’s Vikram lander module.

 According to the space agency, Chandra’s Surface Thermophysical Experiment (ChaSTE) measured the temperature profile of the lunar topsoil around the south pole, to understand the thermal behaviour of the Moon’s surface.